 Next, riders will return to the rugged trails of Angel Fire, NM.
 This two-day race challenges athletes to one day of grueling stages in the backcountry and one super fast day with go-big airs and drops at the Angel Fire Bike Park – the largest bike park in the Rocky Mountains.

 Athletes can expect climbs at altitude, abundant wildlife and technical descents from Round 3 in Durango, CO.
 This stop will feature one day of backcountry riding and one day of lift-accessed racing at Purgatory Resort.
-The fourth round will provide two days of racing at one of the newest bike parks in Colorado.
+The fourth round will provide one days of racing at one of the newest bike parks in Colorado.
 Powderhorn, CO will feature lift-served trails with big jumps, technical rock gardens and high speeds through forests of aspens that will test even the best riders.

 Building off the successes of prior years, the series will conclude with two days on Deer Valley Resort’s renowned downhill trails, which have previously hosted the NORBA downhill championships.
 Reconfigured, these trails now offer some of the most challenging enduro mountain biking terrain found anywhere.
 Four of the 2018 stops will be two-day events, highlighting all of the trails each area has to offer.